JAVIQU666/JAVIQU666-energy_system_planning/README.md

 ---

 Before running the code, please make sure that all required solvers (e.g., MOSEK) and toolboxes are properly installed and configured in MATLAB.

+## 🔧 Additional Notes

+- In `main.m`, we provide reliability analysis from **N-1 to N-k**.
+  You can enable the corresponding analysis by removing the comments in the relevant sections.

+- If you would like to modify or add equipment models, please update the parameter files:
+  - `getpara.m`
+  - `getparaDR.m`
+  - `getparaeco.m`

 ## 📚 Citation